 The March Madness 7 vs 10 matchups often feature fading teams from power conferences against mid-majors that are on the rise.
 This can be tough on the No. 7 seeds but often makes for good betting value.
-Below we will examine the history of March Madness 7 vs 10 matchups and provide live NCAA tournament odds for all of this year’s 7 vs. 10 games.
+7 vs 10 matchups in this years tournament include Marquette vs. New Mexico, Saint Mary’s vs. Vanderbilt, UCLA vs. Itah St., and Kansas vs. Arkansas State.
+Find live NCAA tournament odds for all of this year’s 7 vs. 10 games below.

 March Madness 7 vs 10